Inuani/42-Exam-rank-05/README.md

 # Warlock and Spells Exam: The Chronicles of Magic Mishaps
 Get ready for a magical adventure where you'll learn to create a Warlock class with a SpellBook and a TargetGenerator!
-Be prepared for an enchanting exercise filled with class design, class relationships, and the mystical art of map containers in C++.
+Be prepared for an exam filled with class design, class relationships, and the mystical art of map containers in C++.

 ## Key Concepts (or Magical Ingredients)